Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Use big bars, clubs, and anonymous environments

-People expect to be social.
-That makes how to approach women much easier.
+Holidays are especially good.
+Halloween, New Year’s, big party weekends.
+People expect to be social, which makes how to approach women much easier.

 How Experts Actually Think